bcgov/gwa-api/README.md

 All APIs are protected by an OIDC JWT Token with the following claims:

 * `aud` : `gwa`
-* `namespace` : Identifies the namespace that the APIs belong to, used to scope what changes are allowed.
+* `namespace` : Identifies the namespace that the APIs belong to, used to scope what changes are allowed

 **Configuration:**